 For an audio version of this post, please click on the speaker icon (top left).

-My daughter just started the 8th grade this fall (2018) but has already expressed an interest to join the medical field as a physician.
+My daughter just finished her freshmen year of high school and continues to express interest to join the medical field as a physician.

-Of course, as a parent, there is a sense of pride that swells when hearing that information for the first time.
+Of course, as a parent, there is an initial sense of pride that swells when hearing that information.